DarkLovic/Fuxnet/README.md

 # Fuxnet
-- Fuxnet is a modular brute force tool that supports various network protocols such as FTP, SSH, Telnet, RDP, SMB, and HTTP.
-It comes with SOCKS5 proxy support, logging, and the option to save results in JSON/CSV format.
+- Fuxnet is a modular brute force tool that supports various network protocols such as
+- FTP, SSH, Telnet, RDP, SMB, and HTTP.
+Equipped with SOCKS5 proxy support,
+- logging, as well as the option to save results in JSON/CSV format.
 ---
 ## Current Key Features
 - Supported protocols: FTP, SSH, Telnet, RDP, SMB, HTTP